eglazkova/ITP_NYU_student_work_web_dev_backend/README.md

 );
 ```

 ### Here is what I ended up with after googling and studying the example code that we had in class.
-The problem is not solved, however, even though now the code looks closer to the class example that it originally was.
+The problem is not solved, however, even though now my document looks closer to the class example.

 <a href="https://ibb.co/gFnbX2F"><img src="https://i.ibb.co/84hnRC4/Screenshot-2020-03-08-at-17-05-10.png" alt="Screenshot-2020-03-08-at-17-05-10" border="0"></a>